 Personal technologies today are prosthetics for our minds.
 Our opportunity is to create personal technologies that are prosthetics for our beings.
 Conscious computing is post-productivity, post-communication era computing.
 Personal technologies that enhance our lives.
 Personal technologies that are prosthetics of our full human potential.

 One of my favorite 8 year olds can’t get enough of his Wii.
 I enjoy this child and hung out with him recently while he played his favorite video game.
 He was hunched over on the sofa and I promise you, his breathing was undetectable.
 With some coaxing, he moved to a wooden chair.
-For the first 3 minutes, he sat up straight, then he smiled at me, said, “I like to slouch,” and continued his game slouched in the wooden chair.
+ForContinue reading “Kids, Video Games, Posture & Breathing”

 Are We at War with Technology, considers the relationship between the WHAT (technology), the HOW (how we’re using it) and the human (us).

 The challenge is, most of us, especially the brainy future thinking high tech types, tend to favor the inclinations of the mind.
 The mind, for many of us, is often tyrannical towards the body.
 “Just stay up 3 more hours.
 One more all-nighter.
 A Red Bull or two and I’ll meet this deadline!
 No walk until this paper is done…”

 What I call continuous partial attention is referred to as complex multi-tasking in cognitive science.
 Most of us don’t walk around distinguishing between simple and complex multi-tasking when we talk about our day: “I multi-tasked all afternoon and I’m exhausted.”
 “Yes, I multi-task when I drive.”
 “A good chef has to multi-task.”
 Were those examplesContinue reading “Beyond Simple Multi-Tasking: Continuous Partial Attention”